crytic/building-secure-contracts/not-so-smart-contracts/cairo/l1_to_l2_message_failure/README.md

-# Consider L1 to L2 Message Failure
+# L1 to L2 Message Failure

 In Starknet, Ethereum contracts can send messages from L1 to L2 using a bridge.
 However, it is not guaranteed that the message will be processed by the sequencer.
 For instance, a message can fail to be processed if there is a sudden spike in the gas price and the value provided is too low.
 To address this issue, Starknet developers have provided an API to cancel ongoing messages.